 ESB must support long running transactions that require waiting for application data to arrive before going to the next application “bus stop”.
 Supporting not only transactional APIs but also human workflows in a business process is an important part of the service bus implementation.
-Waiting for a certain event to occur before taking next steps is critical in establishing a true ESB.
+Waiting for a certain event to occur before taking next steps is critical in establishing a true ESB service model.
 Too often an ESB is purely transactional which does not take into account the need to stop at a particular step in a business process before proceeding to the next stop.
 It assumes that the data is always correct, it assumes that the response to the request is always synchronous, it assumes that the data is tactical and is not “business aware” and does not wait for more meaningful data to arrive, it ignores context, it is indifferent to additional inputs as it is purely key-value centric.
 ESB if the data is not there, too bad, it simply moves on.

 Example, an underwriter writing a policy for a commercial property may require additional supporting documents to complete the policy and that may take a few days.
 In other words, combining ESB with BPM (Business Process Management) helps organizations have better control of their entire business processes from the perspective of what applications and databases are being connected under what business use cases.
 Better control on business processes reduce the unnecessary burden on IT by putting it on a governance role, thus boosting their productivity.

 Another aspect of the long-running transaction support is showing rich dashboards to the end-users to track what step the flow is waiting and the current status.
 A major flaw in the ESB products is that they don’t have a rich dashboard facility for business users.